bardhib2284/SocialApp/README.md

 Social App Practice YCIP Course

-First Commit : HAD ISSUES JUST IGNORE IT.
+<b>First Commit</b> : HAD ISSUES JUST IGNORE IT.
 If you want the post feed with the date and everything go on my other project (SocialAppMock) for that part because this part only has the feed with the pictures only and no date.( It will be fixed in the near future )

-Second Commit : Includes toolbar ( + , ...)
+<b>Second Commit </b> : Includes toolbar ( + , ...)
- + item navigates to a new page that has a paintview view that draws paths in the canvas with every touch It contains many functions including Undo, Redo, Save, Clear, Change Color, Change Brush look (Brush size comming soon)
+ (+) item navigates to a new page that has a paintview view that draws paths in the canvas with every touch
+      It contains many functions including Undo, Redo, Save, Clear, Change Color, Change Brush look (Brush size comming soon)

  ... group not implemented but has 2 items :